c4pt0r/evethebot/README.md

 # Example

-Add @eve_is_not_a_bot  :)
+Add `@eve_is_not_a_bot` and have a try:)

 # So?
 What can we do?

 I put some examples in demo directory.

-1. A BTC-USD pricing live broadcast bot (with the help of crontab)
+1. A BTC-USD pricing live broadcast bot (with the help of crontab) See: [btcprice.py](https://github.com/c4pt0r/evethebot/blob/main/demo/btcprice.py)
 2. A Hackernews bot, notify you when news appears on the HN front page for a specific keyword.
+See: [hnfilter.py](https://github.com/c4pt0r/evethebot/blob/main/demo/hnfilter.py)